-Best M.2 SSDs for PS5 in 2021
+Check out the best SSDs for PS5 to upgrade your internal storage

 Running out of storage on your PS5?
-We've rounded up the best external drives and SSDs for PS5, and now you can use the internal M.2 SSD slot.
-Sony has finally confirmed hardware requirements for the M.2 slot on the PS5, and a software update (now in beta) will let you use an internal SSD to increase the storage of your console.
-These are the best M.2 SSDs for your PS5.
+After an incredibly helpful update in 2021, you can now use the internal M.2 SSD slot.
+Sony finally confirmed hardware requirements for the M.2 slot on the PS5, and the latest software update allows you to use an internal SSD to increase your console's storage.
+These are the best external SSDs for PS5.

-- Best overall: Western Digital Black SN850
+- Best overall: Western Digital Black 1TB SN850

 - Best value: Gigabyte Aorus Gen 4 7000S

-- Proven reliability: Samsung 980 Pro
+- Proven reliability: Samsung 980 Pro with heatsink

 - Best heatsink: Micro Connectors M.2 2280 SSD Heatsink